 We all run into craziness sometimes, and keeping a schedule is just another reminder to you to stop and stay on track with your pet.

-A written schedule will help you keep up with not only when you need to have feedings, but also what kind of insects you need to give the leopard gecko and precisely what they need to have a well balanced and healthy diet.
+A written schedule will help you keep up with not only when you need to have feedings, but also what kind of a feeder insect you need to give the leopard gecko and precisely what they need to have a well-balanced and healthy diet.